pipiscrew/fullcalendar-php-example/README.md

 ![event type](http://www.pipiscrew.com/wp-content/uploads/2016/09/fcalendar3.png)

+and is one other, when the draggable events r-clicked!

-keep in mind when admin logged-in, there is a 24h validation!
+-keep in mind when admin logged-in, there is a 24h validation!

 ps to create the admin you have to unrem the lines at login.php once, the rem again!!